-Help Save Children in Bhutan
+Help Children in Bhutan

 Bhutan is a tiny, remote kingdom nestled in the Himalayas between India and China.
 Almost completely cut off from the world for centuries, it began opening up to outsiders in the 1970s, while fiercely guarding its ancient traditions.
 Bhutan’s long-wielded monarchy became a two-party parliamentary democracy after elections in 2008.